raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 🚨 **Privacy warning**: Using this method will leak your IP address to the Telegram server.

-* Follow this tutorial to create a new Telegram bot: https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/.
+* Follow this tutorial to create a new Telegram bot: [https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/](https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/) (up to, and including, 'Get the Chat ID').
 Write down the bot ID and the chat ID in a secure location (e.g. in your password manager).

 * Send the white paper to your bot (replace <your_chat_ID> and <your_bot_ID> by respectively your chat and bot ID obtained from the previous step).
 It might takes a few seconds.